bmukum/cia/README.md

 # Continuous Integration Automation (CIA).
-## TASK
+## REQUIREMENT
 You’re a new engineer that has joined the platform team in a startup company.
 They are building out their new applications in the cloud as microservices.
 They want to decouple the CI pipelines.
-This means that each microservices will have its own independent pipeline.
+This means that each microservice will have its own independent pipeline.
 The lead architect has provided you with an architecture diagram as shown below that illustrates how each app’s CI system would be configured.
 Your task is to follow the provided steps to manually create one of their microservices’ CI pipelines using AWS native tools.
 After that’s complete, you will create a terraform module that can be used for the other services.

 Below is the architecture for the CI pipeline.
 You will create the resources manually using the following steps, then proceed to use terraform.